 The challenges of overseas and off campus study can be especially difficult for students with mental health issues.
 Students are asked to disclose any mental health issues when they apply for participation in a program in their confirmation packet, but sometimes students do not disclose a condition and a leader finds out either by student disclosure on the program or student behavioral indications.
-As soon as you become aware of behavior that may be indicative of a participant's mental illness, document your observations or conversations and immediately contact the Overseas & Off-Campus Programs office for assistance.
+As soon as you become aware of behavior that may be indicative of a participant's mental illness, document your observations or conversations and contact the Overseas & Off-Campus Programs office for assistance.
+Please refer to the Faculty Leader Toolbox in your Drive.